Insert Master-Detail Data using Transact-SQL

 Introduction

 Many applications have components that connect, manage, and consume data from a database.
-If you are designing/building an application that connects to a database to continuously insert, update or delete data, you should keep in mind that each operation will need a round-trip to the database and will consume valuable resources (e.g., network traffic, memory, CPU, etc.).
-Microsoft SQL Server 2000 SQLXML allows among other things to manage batch operations in a database, which reduces significantly the need of more than one round-trip to a database.
-OpenXML is a Transact-SQL statement that allows to represent data in XML format and can be used to insert, update, and delete more than one row (represented by an element) in a table or group of tables.
+If you are designing/building an application that connects to a database to continuously insert, update, or delete data, you should keep in mind that each operation will need a round-trip to the database and will consume valuable resources (e.g., network traffic, memory, CPU, etc.).
+Microsoft SQL Server 2000 SQLXML allows, among other things, the management of batch operations in a database, which significantly reduces the need for more than one round-trip to a database.
+OpenXML is a Transact-SQL statement that allows the representation of data in XML format and can be used to insert, update, and delete more than one row (represented by an element) in a table or group of tables.

 [TSQL]

-3. Create the procedure and assign a owner and name.
+Create the procedure and assign an owner and name.

 CREATE PROCEDURE dbo.dspSample